-The Imerys Code of Business Conduct and Ethics, published in 2006, summarizes the principles that the Group expects of all of its employees, and the contractors, suppliers and other partners with whom it has forged close relations.
-The Code is regularly amended to take into account the geographic expansion of the Group’s activities, developments in its regulatory framework and compliance with the best practices of comparable corporations.
-It is designed to lead everyone, in his or her daily work, to behave in accordance with local legislation and observe the principles of responsibility, integrity, fairness and openness that are the Group’s values.
+The Imerys Code of Business Conduct and Ethics summarizes the principles that the Group expects of all of its employees, contractors, suppliers and other partners with whom it has forged close relationships.
+The Code is regularly amended to take into account the geographic expansion of the Group’s activities, developments in its regulatory framework, and compliance with the best practices of comparable corporations.
+It is designed to lead everyone, in his or her daily work, to behave in accordance with local legislation, and observe the principles of responsibility, integrity, fairness and openness that are the Group’s values.

-Ensure compliance to international standards related to Child labor
+- Ensure compliance to international standards related to Child & Forced labor

 Imerys complies with the Universal Declaration of Human Rights and monitors the risk associated with the Group’s swift growth in emerging countries.
 Special importance has been placed in the awareness and prevention of child and forced labor through specific protocols for internal audits assignments and the integration of those issues into the Group’s due diligence assessments for new projects.